mageran/minio-epinio/samples/photo-album/README.md

 SERVICENAME=my-minio APPNAME=my-app NAMESPACE=my-namespace make deploy
 ```

-If everything works as expected, you can visit the url that is show at the end of the deploy output, e.g. https://test-access-minio.127.0.0.1.sslip.io/.
+If everything works as expected, you can visit the url that is shown at the end of the deploy output, e.g. https://test-access-minio.127.0.0.1.sslip.io/.
 After uploading a few images, the UI should look something like this:

 ![screenshot](ui-screen.png)